-The other day I clean forgot to put soap in the dishwasher (excuse the pun).
-It wasn’t until the dishwasher was well into the wash that I realised I probably should have put some soap in!
+The other day, I clean forgot to put soap in the dishwasher (excuse the pun).
+It wasn’t until the dishwasher was well into the wash that I realized I probably should have put some soap in!
 I was curious to know if it would still wash, so I decided to let it finish.
 And you know what?
 Everything came out perfectly clean.

 Read on to find out why leaving detergent out of the machine is fine for a one-off, but probably not for every day.
 You run the risk that money saved on detergent could end up being spent instead on a new machine.
 Your dishwasher may even start to smell like wet dog.

 If you are set on avoiding normal detergent, I have a recipe for a super-easy homemade dishwasher soap to share using ingredients you probably have in your cupboard already (no borax).